 Savings accounts

-Interest rates on savings accounts are variable, not fixed, meaning providers can change them at will depending on external factors (like the cash rate increasing or decreasing) or internal factors (bank profits down).
-This can be a good thing for savers in a rising interest rate environment but bad when rates are falling.
+Interest rates on savings accounts are variable, not fixed, meaning providers can change them at will.
+This can depend on external factors, such as the cash rate increasing or decreasing, or internal factors such as the bank wanting to boost its profits.

 Term deposits

-Term deposit rates are fixed for the length of a term, so unlike savings accounts, you don't experience either a rise or a fall in your term deposit interest rate.
-You get what's been offered by the bank.
+On the other hand, term deposit rates are fixed for the length of the term so unlike savings accounts, you won't experience either a rise or a fall in your term deposit interest rate after you've deposited.
+In other words, you'll get exactly what you signed up for.

-With compound interest, the initial principal (the $10,000) earns interest as well as the previous interest earned.
-So you earn interest upon your interest.
-Term deposits typically earn simple interest, where interest is paid at the end of a specified term on the principal.
+With compound interest, the principal (the $10,000 you initially deposited) earns interest and so does any interest you earn on it.
+That is, you keep earning interest on your interest.
+Term deposits typically earn simple interest, where interest is paid in one lump at the end of a specified term.

 Fees

-As with most financial products, there are fees to consider, and some products charge less than others.
+As with most financial products, there are fees to consider and these can differ considerably from product to product.

 Savings accounts